GPU computing with Chapel

 As of this writing, on the Alliance systems, you can use GPUs from Chapel on the following systems:

-3. via a single-locale GPU Chapel container on any Alliance system (clusters, cloud) with NVIDIA GPUs
+3. via a single-locale GPU Chapel container on any Alliance system (clusters, cloud) with NVIDIA GPUs; let me know if you would like to access this container

 Running GPU Chapel on your computer